 You can start by visiting a French restaurant, a French wine bar…any place where you know you’ll find French-speaking people.
 French peoples love eating and a delicious glass of wine, there’s no better place to get close to them!

 Finally, you can take an immersion course in a French-speaking country.
-Immersion courses have largely proven to be the most effective tool in second language learning.
+Our French courses in Paris have largely proven to be the most effective tool in second language learning.
 If we think about it, the amount of incoming information you can receive in French when you are in your country of origin is much less than the one you can absorb when in a French-speaking country.
 Travel to a French-speaking country and spend some time learning French in a professional school, making French friends and living new and unforgettable experiences!

 2. Read and write in French